-Our signature classes go beyond the curriculum and offer a space to think deeply and critically on highly intellectual pursuits without the fear of grades.
-They are a way to expand students’ intellectual horizons and develop their appetite for learning.
+Opening Minds classes go beyond the regular curriculum and offer a space to think deeply and critically on intellectual pursuits without worrying about grades.
+They are a way to expand students’ horizons and develop their appetite for learning.

-- Teachers are encouraged to teach something related to their subject at the highest possible level, equivalent to the first or second year of a university course level.
+Teachers are encouraged to teach something related to their subject at the highest possible level, equivalent to the first or second year of a university course.
+It’s a dream class for them, as well, because they can teach subjects they feel especially passionate about to small groups of students (15 maximum per class) in a low-stress atmosphere with no marking or grading.

 • Critical thinking